 Edinburgh Furniture Initiative: T: 0131 557 7900

 Edinburgh Furniture Initiative (EFI) is part of Four Square a charity that support people who are homeless across Edinburgh.
 EFI sells a wide range of good quality used furniture, appliances and homeware.
 EFI can collect your unwanted furniture and electrical goods for free and can deliver purchases for £20 anywhere within Edinburgh.
-People who are being supported through charities because they are homeless or at risk of homelessness, can receive a 15% discount on items.
-People must attend with their support worker to obtain this discount.

 National Reuse Line - Scotland